-(b) Rent Deposits Under § 362(1).
-Any deposit of rent pursuant to 11 U.S.C. § 362(1)(1)(B), must be in the form of a cashier's check or a money order payable to the order of the lessor, and delivered to the clerk of court upon filing of the petition and certification made under § 362(1)(1).
-The debtor must at the same time file proof of service of the certification under § 362(1)(1) upon the lessor.
-Upon receipt of the cashier's check or money order, the clerk of court will promptly transmit the check/money order to the lessor by certified mail/return receipt requested, at the address of the lessor as stated in the certification filed by the debtor under § 362(1)(1), unless the clerk of court is instructed in writing by the debtor or landlord to use a different address.
+(b) Rent Deposits Under § 362(l).
+Any deposit of rent pursuant to 11 U.S.C. § 362(l)(1)(B), made by or on behalf of a debtor whose case was filed on or after October 17, 2005, must be in the form of a cashier's check or a money order payable to the order of the lessor, and delivered to the clerk of court upon filing of the petition and certification made under § 362(l)(1).
+The debtor must at the same time file a copy of the judgment of possession or eviction and proof of service of the certification under § 362(l)(1) upon the lessor.
+Upon receipt of the cashier's check or money order, the clerk of court will promptly transmit the check/money order to the lessor by certified mail/return receipt requested, at the address of the lessor as stated in the certification filed by the debtor under § 362(l)(1), unless the clerk of court is instructed in writing by the debtor or landlord to use a different address.

-(c) Relief from Stay.
+(c) Motions for Relief from Stay.

 (1) Motions and Related Pleadings.
-Motions for relief from stay shall comply with Local Bankruptcy Rule 9013-1 and be supported by a declaration or other admissible evidence.
-In addition, motions for relief from stay involving real property shall include a common address; a copy of any recorded security instrument; the status of any pending foreclosure, action or matter for which relief from stay is sought; the contractual default; and, in a chapter 11, 12 or 13 case, the post-petition default amounts and the current monthly payment amount, including any applicable escrow component.
+Motions for relief from stay shall comply with be filed pursuant to Local Bankruptcy Rule 9013-1 and be supported by a declaration or other admissible evidence.
+In addition, motions for relief from stay involving real property shall include a must contain a statement of the factual basis for relief common address; a copy of any recorded security and the instrument; the status of any pending foreclosure, or action or matter for which relief from stay is sought; the contractual default; and, in a chapter 11, 12 or 13 case, the post-petition default amounts and the current monthly payment amount, including any applicable escrow component.
+Where equity in real property is an issue, the motion and notice of motion shall contain a legal description and a common address.

-(2) Notice of Motions.
-The moving party shall schedule the motion for hearing not less than 21 or more than 30 days after the date such motion is filed.
+(24) Notice of Motions.
+The moving party shall schedule the motionatter for hearing not less than 21 or more than 30 days after the date such motion is filed.
 If the moving party schedules a hearing for or agrees to continue a hearing to a date more than 30 days after the date the motion was filed, the party shall be deemed to have waived the automatic termination provisions of 11 U.S.C. § 362(e)(1).
 In addition to those parties listed in Fed.
 R. Bankr.
-P. 4001, notice shall be given to the debtor, attorney for the debtor andtrustee.
+P. 4001, notice shall be given to the debtor, attorney for the debtor and trustee., and to any persons requesting special notice under Fed.
+R. Bankr.
+P. 2002(i).
 In addition, any motion for relief from the codebtor stay pursuant to 11 U.S.C. § 1201 or 11 U.S.C. § 1301 shall be served upon the codebtors.

-(3) Procedure for Motions Timely Controverted.
+(3e) Procedure for Motions Timely Controverted.
 If the motion is timely and properly controverted, the originally scheduled hearing will be a final hearing with argument on the documents filed, unless an evidentiary hearing is required.
 In that event, the initial hearing may be a preliminary hearing at which the court may set a date for final hearing and enter such other orders as may be appropriate.